astropy/reproject/docs/howto/hips.rst

 ==========================

 The :func:`~reproject.hips.reproject_to_hips` function can also be used to reproject spectral cubes to spectral HiPS3D datasets.
-When use in this way, the following arguments can be used to control the spectral axis:
+When used in this way, the following arguments can be used to control the spectral axis:

 * ``tile_depth=``: the depth of the tile in pixels, analogous to ``tile_size=``